-Research by Australia Post found direct mail to be effective across all age groups and demographics for two reasons.
+Research by Australia Post (PDF 298kB) found direct mail to be effective across all age groups and demographics for two reasons.
 The first reason is because it’s tangible - you can hold it in your hand and that gives it substance.
 The second reason is because mail is increasingly rare and therefore has the ability to attract more attention than yet another web banner ad or email.

 According to 53 per cent of voters, receiving mail makes them feel valued2.
 When a lot is at stake in an election campaign, this could be a short cut to building trust.

 In addition, 6 in 10 Australians say they prefer to hear about local activities and services via addressed mail or flyers in their letterbox2.
 Only 26 per cent would rather receive this information via email, and only 1 per cent would opt for a telephone call.2